 Find Someone in the UK from your distant past.
 People finders is our market niche UK.
-We have produced some tips from those seeking to find someone whom you lost along the way.
+We have produced some tips for those seeking to find someone whom you lost along the way.
 Maybe your very first true friend.
-Whether it be a school best pal, childhood sweetheart, first teenage crush, first love, or one of your best lifetime friends.
+Whether it be a school best pal, childhood sweetheart, a first teenage crush, first love, or one of your best lifetime friends.

 To find someone

 Teens of the 1960s.
 The image above shows how things have changed.
 We see fresh and natural beauty, a shame it’s all gone with fake everything.
 As always to find someone a very challenging task.
 Especially when 40 years or more have elapsed.
 But however that’s precisely what we do.

 We know there probably exists out there a small handful of special friends who once touched your life.
 People whom to this day you really do truly treasure.

 These special and memorable cherished pals/loves

 Find someone is like rerunning our past.
 They are today’s surreal friends, there is a connection but nothing I can see as real and tangible.

 Inexplicably, life has driven a wedge between us.
 I cannot speak for them but for my part I would absolutely love to be in their company again.
 So I made the decision to find that special someone who was once so very important to me.